v-cakoll/docs.pl-pl/docs/visual-basic/language-reference/data-types/long-data-type.md

 ## <a name="programming-tips"></a>Porady dotyczące programowania

-- **Zagadnienia dotyczące międzyoperacyjnych.** Jeśli masz połączenie ze składnikami niezapisanymi dla .NET Framework, na przykład obiekty automatyzacji lub COM, pamiętaj, że `Long` ma inną szerokość danych (32 bitów) w innych środowiskach.
-Jeśli przekazujesz argument 32-bitowy do takiego składnika, zadeklaruj go jako `Integer` zamiast `Long` w nowym kodzie Visual Basic.
+- **Interop Considerations.** If you are interfacing with components not written for the .NET Framework, for example Automation or COM objects, remember that `Long` has a different data width (32 bits) in other environments.
+If you are passing a 32-bit argument to such a component, declare it as `Integer` instead of `Long` in your new Visual Basic code.

-- **Rozszerzającą.** Typ danych `Long` poszerza do `Decimal`, `Single` lub `Double`.
-Oznacza to, że można skonwertować `Long` do dowolnego jednego z tych typów bez napotkania <xref:System.OverflowException?displayProperty=nameWithType> błędu.
+- **Widening.** The `Long` data type widens to `Decimal`, `Single`, or `Double`.
+This means you can convert `Long` to any one of these types without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Znaki typu.** Dołączanie znaku typu literału `L` do literału wymusza go do `Long` typu danych.
-Dołączanie znaku typu identyfikatora `&` do dowolnego identyfikatora wymusza `Long`.
+- **Type Characters.** Appending the literal type character `L` to a literal forces it to the `Long` data type.
+Appending the identifier type character `&` to any identifier forces it to `Long`.

-- **Typ struktury.** Odpowiedni typ w .NET Framework jest strukturą <xref:System.Int64?displayProperty=nameWithType>.
+- **Framework Type.** The corresponding type in the .NET Framework is the <xref:System.Int64?displayProperty=nameWithType> structure.

 ## <a name="see-also"></a>Zobacz także